 - Short hair

 Three for three so far.
 I recently got all my hair cut off and it’s the most freeing feeling.
 It takes like two minutes to wash!
 The only downside is that I look kind of like a boy, so I’m playing into all kinds of butch expectations these days, but so what?

 This one is probably more common sense than a fashion statement.
 Enough said.

 There’s probably a bunch of others I’m missing.
 Bright red lipstick for when I’m feeling femme.
-No make up at all for when I’m feeling butch (or lazy).
-I’ve seen it becoming kind of a tumblr trend to grow out your body hair and dye it bright colours.
+No makeup at all for when I’m feeling butch (or lazy).
+I’ve seen it becoming kind of a Tumblr trend to grow out your body hair and dye it bright colors.
 I’m kind of tempted by blue armpits.
 Is that weird?

 But anyway, lgbtqia+ ladies, what are your top queer fashion stereotypes, and have you found that you play into them?